Art punk: Forerunners

-During the late 1950s to early 1960s, members of the Beatles, the Rolling Stones, the Kinks, the Who, 10cc, the Move, the Yardbirds and Pink Floyd attended and drew avant-garde ideas from art school, which they incorporated into a traditional rock and roll framework.
-These musical developments later led to the emergence of art rock.
 Art punk drew influences from art rock bands like the Velvet Underground.
-Pitchfork attributes Mayo Thompson, Captain Beefheart, and Lou Reed as "the primary oracle for a generation of art punks".
-While experimental rock artists such as the Residents, Frank Zappa, Monks and Germany's krautrock movement would also prove influential to the genre.
+According to Pitchfork, musicians Mayo Thompson, Captain Beefheart, and Lou Reed were "the primary oracle for a generation of art punks".
+The publication had also stated that groups such as "the Fall, Public Image, Ltd., and the Minutemen split Beefheart's structural innovations into new branches of art-punk".
+Experimental rock artists such as the Monks, along with Germany's krautrock groups such as Faust and Can were also influential to the genre.

-By the early 1970s, the influential English art rock band Roxy Music emerged, singer Bryan Ferry had briefly attended art school, while keyboardist Brian Eno, drew influences from Germany's krautrock scene, alongside frequent collaborator David Bowie, who would also collaborate with Iggy Pop, on his solo album The Idiot, and released the influential Berlin Trilogy.
+By the early 1970s, English art rock band Roxy Music emerged, singer Bryan Ferry had briefly attended art school, while keyboardist Brian Eno, drew influences from Germany's krautrock scene, alongside frequent collaborator David Bowie, who would also collaborate with Iggy Pop, on his solo album The Idiot, and released the Berlin Trilogy.
 Brian Eno released influential art rock albums such as Here Come the Warm Jets and Taking Tiger Mountain (By Strategy), and later produced for art punk bands like Television, Devo and Talking Heads as well as the No New York compilation album.

 Talking Heads performing in 1978 with Harrison (left), Frantz (middle) and Byrne (right).